thimira007/alphavantage-test-automation/README.md

 - To run all the tests using console -> `npx cypress run`

 ### Additional Configurations
-- This project is implemented in a way to enable test execution in different test environments (Eg. dev, stage)
+- This project supports test execution across multiple environments (e.g., dev, stage).
-- For each new environment users need to add env.json file in `cypress/environments` directory and specify the required env variables
+- To add a new environment, create an `env.json` file in the `cypress/environments` directory and include the necessary environment variables.
-- To run the tests on any specific environment use the cypress open or run commands with setting envFile variable
+- To execute tests in a specific environment, use the Cypress commands with the `envFile` variable to specify your desired environment.
 ```
 npx cypress open --env envFile=stage
 npx cypress run --env envFile=dev